 2020-2021 is a unique school year.
 Some of you are in school, some are online, others are doing a hybrid model.
 I know you are working with limited time and budgets.
 I also know that bringing authors into your classroom and connection with a diverse literary community is important.
 So I have some ideas for how we can make that happen.

 I’m offering a series of a la carte virtual visit options that tie into the themes of my books.
-Though I’ve noted them as specific to certain units and celebrations in the school calendar, you can schedule these virtual programs at ANY time during the school year.
-Women’s/ Latinx voices CAN and SHOULD be amplified at all times, and not just during specific holidays, weeks, or months.
+Though I’ve noted potential tie-ins to specific themes and celebrations in the school calendar, you can schedule these virtual programs at ANY time during the school year.

-Latinx History Month/ National Library Week Program (for k-5th)
+(Perfect for Latinx History Month/ National Library Week/ Children’s Book Week)

 Celebrate Latinx History Month (any month of the year) by hosting a virtual visit with Pura Belpré Honor-winning author, Anika Aldamuy Denise, author of Planting Stories: The Life of Librarian and Storyteller Pura Belpré.